cylc/cylc-doc/src/user-guide/running-workflows/external-command-execution.rst

 are killed after a configurable timeout (:cylc:conf:`global.cylc[scheduler]process pool timeout`).
 All process kills are
 logged by the :term:`scheduler`.
-For killed job submissions the associated tasks also go to the *submit-failed* state.
+For killed job submissions, the associated tasks also go to the *submit-failed* state.